nmazda/BubbleProject/README.md

 ```
 All the results, generated images and weights are saved at [one drive](https://1drv.ms/f/s!ArZaiTbmszajgbGPKLKluNillG28wps?e=tyg7xk)

-## Black and White Autoencoder ##

-In order to create training data for a future neural network model, we train an autoencoder to take the created Black and White (B/W) images and convert them back into the original.
-This way, when taking any data, such as the non-realistic simulation data, and turning it black and white, we can output a realistic image by running it through this neural network model.

 ## Black and White Bubble Data Conversion ##

 Black and white conversion is necessary as it provides an easy middle ground for both the original training data of the autoencoder as well as the simulation data.
 Having this middle ground allows us to train the neural network to reconstruct the realistic data from the converted black-and-white realistic images and still be able to apply it to the simulation data once it's converted to black-and-white.